 Historic Properties of Spokane

 Dr. Joseph Gandy, one of the first residents of Spokane, had this building constructed in 1911.
 Originally named the Willard Hotel, it was a single-room-occupancy hotel designed to house the burgeoning working class population drawn to Spokane to fill jobs associated with the city’s unparalleled decade of growth just after the turn of the twentieth century.
 SROs were once commonplace in Spokane, but relatively few representative examples remain.
-The row of SROs, including the Willard, along west First Avenue in the heart of the West Downtown Historic Transportation Corridor National Historic District represents the best extant concentration of this property type in Spokane.
+The row of SROs including the Willard, along west First Avenue in the heart of the West Downtown Historic Transportation Corridor, represents the best extant concentration of this property type in Spokane.
 In 1921, Spokane investor Victor Dessert bought the structure and changed its name to the Atlantic Hotel.
 By 1941, it was called the Milner Hotel, in 1948 it became the Earle Hotel, and in 1956, the Otis.
-The Otis Hotel still functions as a single-room-occupancy hotel with commercial space on the first floor.
+After years of deterioration and neglect, the Otis was purchased and completely rehabilitated for over $20M into the Indigo Hotel in 2019.